-13. RESTRUCTURING CHARGES
+11. RESTRUCTURING CHARGES

 In 2017, a strategic review was begun to improve the Company's financial results in both domestic and international operations enabling debt reduction, improvements in return on capital and the continued renewal of our extensive fleet with new and efficient dredges to best serve our domestic and international clients.
-As a result of this review, management began execution of a plan to reduce general and administrative and overhead expenses, retire certain underperforming and underutilized assets, write-off pre-contract costs on a project that was never formally awarded and that the Company no longer intends to pursue and closeout the Company's Brazil operations.
-These changes will result in a restructuring charge of approximately \$42,000-\$47,000, including severance of approximately \$3,000, asset retirements of approximately \$30,000-\$34,000, pre-contract costs of approximately \$6,500 and closeout costs of approximately \$2,500-\$3,500.
+Management executed a plan to reduce general and administrative and overhead expenses, retire certain underperforming and underutilized assets, write-off pre-contract costs on a project that was never formally awarded and that the Company no longer intends to pursue and closeout the Company's Brazil operations.
+The cumulative amounts incurred to date for restructuring charges, including amounts presented in discontinued operations, include severance of \$3,549, asset retirements of \$32,309, pre-contract costs of \$6,441 and closeout costs of \$4,194.
+Restructuring activities were substantially completed in 2018.